2015 Labour Party deputy leadership election

 The 2015 Labour Party deputy leadership election was triggered on 8 May 2015 by the resignation of Harriet Harman as Deputy Leader of the Labour Party of the United Kingdom following the party's defeat at the 2015 General Election.
 Harman, the Deputy Leader of the Labour Party, became Acting Leader following Leader Ed Miliband's resignation.
 Harman announced on the same day that she would step down as Deputy Leader, with her resignation taking effect when the new Leader and Deputy Leader are elected.

 Five candidates were successfully nominated to stand in the deputy leadership election: Ben Bradshaw, Stella Creasy, Angela Eagle, Caroline Flint, and Tom Watson.
 The voting process began on Friday 14 August 2015 and closed on Thursday 10 September 2015, with the results being announced on Saturday 12 September 2015.
 Voting was by Labour Party members and registered and affiliated supporters, using the alternative vote system.

 Tom Watson was elected deputy leader with 50.7% of the vote on the third ballot.
+Coterminous with the deputy leadership election, in the 2015 Labour Party leadership election, Jeremy Corbyn was elected as leader.

 Procedure

 The leadership election, triggered by Harman's resignation, took place under the reformed rules adopted from the proposals of the February 2014 Collins Report, which was led by Ray Collins.
 The plan entailed a shorter election than the one that took place in 2010, with a new deputy leader in place before Labour's party conference in September 2015.

 The review changed the way in which Labour elects leaders.
 Under the former system, a three-way electoral college chose the leader, with one-third weight given to the votes of the Parliamentary Labour Party (i.e. Labour members of the House of Commons) and Labour members of the European Parliament; one-third to individual Labour Party members, and one third to the trade union and affiliated societies sections.
-Ed Miliband famously won after a large victory in the third of these colleges.
+Ed Miliband famously won following a large victory in the third of these colleges.

 Following the Collins review, this system was replaced by a "one member, one vote" (OMOV) system.
 Candidates were elected by members and registered and affiliated supporters, who all received a maximum of one vote.
 This meant that, for example, members of Labour-affiliated trade unions needed to register as Labour supporters in order to vote.

 In order to stand, candidates needed to have been nominated by at least 15% of the Parliamentary Labour Party (PLP) – 35 MPs.
 The vote, as in previous elections, was held by the alternative vote (instant-runoff) system.
 The leadership election was held under the same rules.

 A meeting of Labour's National Executive Committee took place on 13 May 2015 to set a timetable and procedure for the two elections.